yutannihilation/foss4g-2025-slides/slides.md

 # But...

-- ADBC is not available for JavaScript / TypeScript...
+- ADBC is NOT available for JavaScript / TypeScript...
-- Prisma?
-  - It only returns JSON

 ---